3 Fonts management

 addGFontHtmlDependency(family = "Open Sans")

-register_gfont() use systemfonts::register_font() to allow the use of a font by ggiraph when creating the SVG file. systemfonts is can be used for font management.
+register_gfont() uses systemfonts::register_font() to allow the use of a font by ggiraph when creating the SVG file. systemfonts can be used for font management.
 Read systemfonts documentation if you need more details.

 3.1 Font usage